 Just round the corner is the Cheshire Cheese Inn (How Lane) with owners Karen and John – probably the village’s oldest pub, offering good food, old-fashioned charm and warm hospitality: “Muddy boots welcome”!

 The George (Castle Street) has home-cooked food while its neighbour the Castle is part of a chain but offers a varied menu in cosy surroundings.
-There’s also the Peak Hotel (beer garden and private parking) doing well under new management from 2015 (How Lane) and the Bull’s Head (Cross Street), all within a stone’s throw.
+There’s also the quirky Peak Hotel Tel: 01433 620 247 (real ales, gin, good food, beer garden and private parking) doing well under new management (How Lane) and the Bull’s Head (Cross Street), all within a stone’s throw.